Melicertus kerathurus

 Melicertus kerathurus, the striped prawn or caramote prawn is a species of tiger prawn from the family Penaeidae which occurs in the eastern Atlantic and Mediterranean Sea which is an important species in commercial fisheries.
 It is the type species for the genus Melicertus.

 Description

 Melicertus kerathurus is a large shrimp, which has a body with an amber tint and a laterally compressed shell.
-There are 5 pairs of thin legs while the blue tail is often lined with red.
-The average length of males is 110 to 140 mm while females are 130 to 170 mm, but the females can grow up to 225mm.
+There are five pairs of thin legs while the blue tail is often lined with red.
+The average length of males is 110-140 mm while females are 130-170 mm, but the females can grow up to 225mm.

 Distribution

 Melicertus kerathurus is found in the warmer water of the eastern Atlantic from the south coast of England to Angola and throughout the entire Mediterranean Sea.

 Biology

 Melicertus kerathurus occurs coastal marine or brackish waters with muddy-sand or sand substrates.
 It is normally recorded at a depths between 0.5m and 90m however is most common between 5m and 50m, although it has been taken at depths of up to 640m in the Strait of Sicily.
 They breed in the warmer months in inshore estuarine waters and in the winter they appear to migrate to deeper water.